cole-h06/Verity/README.md

 # Core Challenge

-Each source asserts claims about product attributes, but source credibility and claim credibility depend on each other recursively.
+Source credibility and claim credibility depend on each other recursively.

 A source becomes credible if it consistently supports true claims.
-A claim is credible if it is supported by credible sources.
+A claim becomes credible if it is supported by credible sources.

 # Approach